seaspacio/hello-world/README.md

 # hello-world
 first github repository
-Just a simple project in Eclipse Java IDE to start with
+Just a simple project in Eclipse Java IDE to start with.